radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 Client implementations MUST allow the use of a pre-shared key (TLS-PSK) for RADIUS/TLS.
 The client implementation can then expose a user interface flag which is "TLS yes / no", and then also fields which ask for the PSK identity and PSK itself.

 For TLS 1.3, Implementations MUST support "psk_dhe_ke" Pre-Shared Key Exchange Mode in TLS 1.3 as discussed in {{RFC8446, Section 4.2.9}} and in {{RFC9257, Section 6}}.
 Implementations MUST implement the recommended cipher suites in {{RFC9325, Section 4.2}} for TLS 1.2, and in {{RFC8446, Section 9.1}} for TLS 1.3.
+In order to future-proof these recommendations, we give the following recommendations:

+* Implementations SHOULD use the "Recommended" cipher suites listed in the IANA "TLS Cipher Suites" registry,
+  * for TLS 1.3, the use "psk_dhe_ke" PSK key exchange mode,
+  * for TLS 1.2 and earlier, use cipher suites which require ephemeral keying.

 If a client initiated a connection using a PSK with TLS 1.3 by including the pre-shared key extension, it MUST close the connection if the server did not also select the pre-shared key to continue the handshake.